 Professional Development Grants

 Washington State Library (WSL) funds Professional Development or PD Grants to help fund professional training for library staff.
 Organizations can apply for awards to send library staff to conferences, workshops or seminars, or they may bring professional training into their own library.
+We accept applications up to 90 days before, but no less than 30 days before an event.
 These awards use federal funding from the Institute of Museum and Library Services (IMLS) through the Library Sciences and Technology Act (LSTA).

 Either a library or their parent institution, depending on their structure, has the authority to apply for these grants and receive reimbursements.
 Qualifying libraries include public libraries, schools and their school libraries, academic institutions and their libraries, Tribal libraries, and non-profit institutions and their libraries.
 If the library is not fiscally independent, the application must come from the library’s parent entity.
 Libraries can apply for two types of PD grants: